autumoswitzerland/autumo-beetroot/doc/running.md

 	startApplication('beetroot')
 	```

 With WebLogic, it makes sense to use its services to manage resources such as mail services and database connections, which are fully supported by beetRoot.
-You can configure mail sessions and data sources via JNDI.
-For example JNDI configurations, see [beetroot.cfg](https://github.com/autumoswitzerland/autumo-beetroot/blob/master/cfg/beetroot.cfg).
+You can configure mail sessions and data sources via JNDI; see [beetroot.cfg](https://github.com/autumoswitzerland/autumo-beetroot/blob/master/cfg/beetroot.cfg) (`db_ds_ext_jndi` and `mail_session_name`) for more details on JNDI configurations.

 **Note**: The WebLogic package is preconfigured to use WebLogic services, including mail sessions and JNDI data sources.
 Simply customize `mail_session_name` and `db_ds_ext_jndi` in `beetroot.cfg` as needed, and set up the corresponding services in WebLogic using WLST or the WebLogic Remote Console UI—which, in our opinion, doesn’t always work reliably 🫢.